-2d.
-How is the cultural heritage at risk?
+2e.
+Please explain how the cultural heritage at risk?
 (Max 350 words)

 Explain how the cultural heritage your project focuses on is at risk.
-The main risk must be associated with conflict and instability or climate change and related disasters.
+Please remember that the central risk must be associated with conflict and instability or climate change and related disasters.
 Please be specific and clear about the main risk threatening the cultural heritage.